riquene-n1/WEB_PROJECT_CIGI/README.md

-# WEB_PROJECT_CIGI
 # Tsubakimoto Chain Search UI

 Prototype web interface for managing Tsubakimoto chain catalog data.
 The application includes a small Node.js backend using SQLite so data can be stored locally.
-The database currently contains only a couple of dummy records so the UI has something to display.
-Real catalog data will be imported later from an Oracle database after crawling the official Tsubakimoto site.
+Administrators can upload catalog PDFs and images directly through the web interface.
+Uploaded PDFs are parsed server-side so that model number, specification and tolerance fields are filled automatically when possible.
+Uploaded files are stored under `catalog/` and `images/` and referenced from the database.

 ## Features
-- Basic pages: Home (search), Login, and Admin
+- Basic pages: Home (search), Login/Sign‑up and Admin
-- Product search form that queries the local SQLite database
+- Product search with filters for model, specification and tolerance
-- Simple login (username/password: `admin`/`admin`) stored in browser session
+- Registered users can view their recent search history
+- Guest searches are kept only for the current session
-- Admin page allows adding or removing products from the database
+- Admin page allows adding, updating or removing products
+- Default admin credentials are `admin`/`admin`

 ## Setup
 1. Install dependencies with `npm install`
 2. Start the server with `npm start`
 3. Open `http://localhost:3000/index.html` in a browser

+The server inserts several sample rows on first start so you can immediately experiment with the interface.
+The dummy rows reference placeholder PDFs stored in the `catalog/` folder.
+Visit the Admin page to view, edit or remove these entries.

+### Demo Use
+The included HTML pages and dummy rows are sufficient for a short demo or presentation.
+Start the server and open the Home page to search the preloaded entries.
+Log in as `admin`/`admin` to try the admin interface and modify the sample data.

-### Crawling catalog PDFs
+### Adding catalog PDFs
-1. Download desired catalog PDFs from the Tsubakimoto website and place them in the `catalog/` directory of this project.
-2. Install extra dependencies: `npm install pdf-parse` (may require internet access).
+1. Place any existing catalog PDFs in the `catalog/` directory or upload them via the Admin page when creating a product entry.
+Uploaded files are scanned and the extracted details are used to populate new database rows.
-3. Run `node crawler.js` to parse the PDFs and insert placeholder rows into the SQLite database.
-Adjust the parsing logic to extract real specifications as needed.
+2. Optional: run `node crawler.js` to parse PDFs in bulk and insert entries into the SQLite database.

 ## Next Steps
-- Migrate the dataset to Oracle once the schema is finalized
-- Expand the admin features for editing existing entries
-- Implement a crawler to collect catalog specifications from `https://tsubakimoto-tck.co.kr/goods_main.php` and populate the Oracle database with the retrieved information
+- Tune PDF parsing logic for better accuracy and support more catalog formats
+- Add validations and UI polish